rnystrom/D3Kit/README.md

 * D3Rune
 * D3Skill

-Classes have relations based on the Blizzard Diablo 3 API.
+Classes have relationships based on the Blizzard Diablo 3 API.
 Currently the relations are:

 * D3Career <code>has many</code> D3Hero
 * D3Career <code>has many</code> D3Artisan